cheniel/alfred-reference-framework/README.md

 Make sure that you remove all non-data and non-preference lines (including empty lines and comment lines) before production, as it slows down your search.

 ### Dynamic Mode
-To create a dynamic ARF workflow, you have to modify the dynamic.sh file using the arf+ library.
+To create a dynamic ARF workflow, you have to modify the <a href="https://github.com/cheniel/alfred-reference-framework/blob/master/arf/dynamic.sh">dynamic.sh</a> file using the arf+ library.
+The arf+ library contains methods that you call from within <a href="https://github.com/cheniel/alfred-reference-framework/blob/master/arf/dynamic.sh">dynamic.sh</a>.

+The first thing you must do is set the preferences.
+At the minimum, this takes 2 method calls, but if you want to customize all the preferences it takes 6.
+Here is what setting preferences looks like:
+> setFieldNames "Name" "Birthday" "Gender"
+> ...add optional preference methods here...
+> establishPreferences

+The first and third methods in the snippet are the two required calls. setFieldNames corresponds to filling out the first preference line in the .arf file.
+It also establishes the number of fields as well as initializing the rest of the lines to default values. establishPreferences uses all of the preference method calls to create a temporary .arf file in the user's volatile data folder.
+You can make the preferences specific to the user's query, however you should never begin adding data until establishPreferences is called.

+About the optional preference methods

+Adding data

 ### Images
 For adding default images for results